eDietrich8/pythonproject1/README.md

 Plan-
-I want to make a mini movie using turtle.
+I want to make a fight between two turtles.

 Goal-
-I want to have two characters fight eachother.
+I want to have two turtles shoot at each other and I want one of them to win.